Neighbourhood & Community Planning Services

 Completed (Made) Plans

-Neighbourhood Plans that we have supported to pass their examination and public referendum (dates shown):
+Neighbourhood Plans that we have contributed to or supported and who have passed their examination and public referendum include:

 - Arundel (April 2014)

 - East Preston (January 2015)